-There were 135 marine mammal bycatch events reported between 1 July 2015 to 30 June 2016.
-Of these events, 104 (77%) had photos that could be assessed to confirm taxa identification and other information (Table 2).
-The remaining 31 (23%) events had no photos associated with them and were there not able to be assessed.
+There were 162 marine mammal bycatch events reported between 1 July 2016 to 30 June 2017 (Table 1).
+Of these events, three (2%) events had photos but which were of insufficient quality to confirm species identity and 113 (70%) had photos that could be assessed to confirm taxa identification and other information.
+The remaining 46 (28%) events had no photos associated with them and were therefore not able to be assessed.
+The following sections will report on the 113 events for which reasonable photos were available.
 There is some discussion of potential reasons for a lack of photos in Section 3.8.